electricimp/imp-central-impt/TestingGuide.md

 );
 ```

 You create and manage the file with the [*Builder*](https://github.com/electricimp/Builder) variables manually.
 You may locate it anywhere.
-The file is specified when you [run the tests](#running-tests).
+The file is specified during [test configuration creation or updating](#test-configuration).

 #### Include From GitHub